Teaching in the AI Era

 Watch the recording of Faculty Voices: Exploring AI in the GSB Classroom to learn how GSB faculty are exploring AI in course assignments and activities (Note: GSB faculty panel begins at 30:26).
 The panel features the following faculty:

-• Justin Berg, Assistant Professor of Organizational Behavior
+• Justin Berg, Former Assistant Professor of Organizational Behavior

 • Jennifer Aaker, The General Atlantic Professor in Marketing